lionix-team/seo-manager/README.md

 ```

 `SeoManager::metaData();` method can receive property variable
-to get value of some property
+to get the value of some property

 *Example:*